ome/omero-documentation/server/install-windows.rst

-One of your first steps after putting your OMERO server into production should be deciding on when and how you are going to :ref:`backup your database and binary data <rst_backup-and-restore>`.
+One of your first steps after putting your OMERO server into production should be deciding on when and how you are going to :ref:`backup your database and binary data <server/backup-and-restore>`.
 Please do not omit this step.

 Security